TehNatha/ywca-chapter02/generators/app/templates/_README.md

       <td>
         <p>
           In this exercise you will need to make use of a function called
-          <code>strReverse<code> that takes one string argument and returns a
+          <code>strReverse</code> that takes one string argument and returns a
             new string that is the reverse.
           </p>
         <p>